shaefelinger/codepedia/src/VUE/vue teleporting.md

 Push content of a component to a totally different location (not in the #app)

-Render directly in the body element (good mostly for semantic reasons)
+E.g. Render directly in the body element (good mostly for semantic reasons)

 - `<teleport>` instead of `<div>`
 - -> use a  `to=css-selector`